 Protect outlets of paved flumes from erosion.
-The use of an energy dissipater with outlet protection (see Chapter 5 Water Control) is recommended to temporarily reduce the existing velocity of the flow, thus preventing undermining of the structure and providing a stable transition zone between the flume and the receiving channel or drainage structure at the base of the slope.
-Details 405.2 and 405.3 show an Energy Dissipater, which is designed for use in conjunction with the Paved Flume.
-Outlet Protection should still be utilized with the use of an energy dissipater structure to further dissipate flow energy and to provide a smooth transition into the receiving channel.
-Larger energy dissipater systems may be similarly designed for larger flume cross-sections.
+The use of an energy dissipator with outlet protection (see Chapter 5 Water Control) is recommended to temporarily reduce the existing velocity of the flow, thus preventing undermining of the structure and providing a stable transition zone between the flume and the receiving channel or drainage structure at the base of the slope.
+Details 405.2 and 405.3 show an energy dissipator, which is designed for use in conjunction with the paved flume.
+Utilize outlet protection with an energy dissipator structure to further dissipate flow energy and to provide a smooth transition into the receiving channel.
+Larger energy dissipator systems may be similarly designed for larger flume cross-sections.